dalleng/til/react/2025-05-10-use-memo-hook.md

 ```

 Where `calculateValue` is the function that calculates the value to be cached, and `dependencies` the array of dependencies
-to check have changed in order to trigger a re calculation.
+react checks have changed in order to trigger a re calculation.

 [Source](https://react.dev/reference/react/useMemo#usememo)